pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 The simplest use case we can create is one that fetches all the rooms stored in the repository and returns them.
 In this first part we will not implement the filters to narrow the search.
 That part will be introduced in the next chapter when we will discuss error management.

 The repository is our storage component, and according to the clean architecture it will be implemented in an outer level (external systems).
 We will access it as an interface, which in Python means that we will receive an object that we expect will expose a certain API.
-From the testing point of view the best way to run code that accesses an interface is to mock this latter.
+From the testing point of view the best way to run code that accesses an interface is to mock the latter.
 Put this code in the `tests/use_cases/test_room_list_use_case.py`

 I will make use of pytest's powerful fixtures, but I will not introduce them.
 I highly recommend reading the [official documentation](https://docs.pytest.org/en/latest/fixture.html), which is very good and covers many different use cases.